 - Extensive burn which is white and painless.

-- Severe pain and extensive burn area
+- Severe pain and extensive burn area is red and blistered.

 - Sudden severe pain, may be described as worst headache ever.